How to stand up for yourself in a tight time

 In any change in behavior and mental attitude, autonomy is the best habit to nurture and pursue it relentlessly.

 Depending on yourself and not depending on others is the best choice you can choose from all the available options in freedom of expression and actions according to your conscience.

-The knowledge of anything that you can do have done before and will give you the confidence to stand up for your rights.
+The knowledge of anything you can do has done before and will give you the confidence to stand up for your rights.

-Winston Churchill said in one of his speeches that it’s the confidence to stand up and speak, and it’s the confidence to sit and listen.
+In one of his speeches, Winston Churchill said it’s the confidence to stand up and speak, and it’s the confidence to sit and listen.
 Listening makes you smarter and wise than any other person’s skill.

 Hate is the negative side of love.
 Love gives you wings to fly in the world of opportunities.
 It’s a lie that you love yourself and not standing up for yourself.